aclark4life/pelican-blog/content/yes-this-blog-is-powered-by-pelican.rst

 - https://github.com/ACLARKNET/aclarknet.github.com/commits/master

-Comments from more knowledgable Pelican users welcome!
+Comments from more knowledgable Pelican users welcome.
 Like this article?
 Tip me on Gittip!

 .. raw:: html